 Von Willebrand Disease 1

 Neonatal Encephalopathy with Seizures

 Myotubular myopathy 1

 Congenital myasthenia syndrome

 3) Eye test

-Once dogs get to 2 years they should start having biennially the BVA (or equivalent) eye test to check for hereditary eye disease.
+All breeding dogs should have the BVA (or equivalent) eye test to check for hereditary eye disease.